TAbdiukov/extract/JAD.md

 	```

 Highly likely, this first entry with begin with the keyword `MIDlet`

+This second "locate" operation takes about 20 seconds.

 # Step 4 – Slice out into a file